laura-nguyen/yogAInstruct/Proposal.md

-# Yoga AI
+# YogAInstruct

 ## Overview

-Yoga AI is an intelligent web application designed to help individuals integrate yoga and stretching routines into their daily lives.
-It trains users on yoga poses, educates them on their benefits, and provides a timer to hold poses for a specified duration.
-Utilizing AI and Machine Learning, Yoga AI offers guided sessions with real-time feedback and pose estimation to improve posture and overall well-being.
+YogAInstruct is an intelligent web application designed to help individuals integrate yoga and stretching routines into their daily lives.
+It trains users on yoga poses, educates them on their benefits, and provides real-time feedback to improve posture and overall well-being.

 ### Problem